JustRedTTG/PGE_Docs/docs/source/getting-started.rst

 Getting Started
 ===============

-Let's get started, install Pygame Extra, if you haven't already and follow the docs to learn how to use the tools of simplisity and make quick and cool games / applications.
+Let's get started and learn how to use the tools of simplicity and make quick and cool games / applications.

 Simple Loop
 -----------

-Let's get started by making a simple game loop, this loop will run sertain code, on every frame, let's see how you'd make that in Pygame Extra
+Let's get started by making a simple game loop, this loop will run our game code, on every frame, let's see how you'd make that in Pygame Extra.

 .. code-block:: python